What is Customer Journey Orchestration? Key concepts you need to know.

 Customer journey analytics helps measure and understand important metrics like engagement and conversion, and enables you to identify pain points and critical moments that a customer experiences across physical and digital touchpoints.

-Forrester Research defines journey orchestration tools as those that “help fuse data across channels, touch points, and systems along the customer journey to design and plan current and future-state journeys, test and optimise journey hypotheses, and orchestrate tasks among stakeholders and with customers.”
+Forrester Research defines journey orchestration tools as those that “help fuse data across channels, touch points, and systems along the customer journey to design and plan current and future-state journeys, test and optimize journey hypotheses, and orchestrate tasks among stakeholders and with customers.”

 Why is customer journey orchestration important?

 Breaking down, or connecting, silos is critical.
-When organisations aren’t able to share data between and among departments and channels, the customer feels it; the experience is fragmented and takes effort.
+When organizations aren’t able to share data between and among departments and channels, the customer feels it; the experience is fragmented and takes effort.
 As a practice, customer journey orchestration means bridging the gaps between teams and systems to better understand your customers’ individual experiences.

-Quadient Customer Journey Explorer helps organisations build better experiences by breaking down silos, resulting in improved customer satisfaction and customer loyalty.
+Quadient Customer Journey Explorer helps organizations build better experiences by breaking down silos, resulting in improved customer satisfaction and customer loyalty.
 It includes technology from Kitewheel, a Leader in the 2020 Forrester Wave™: Journey Orchestration Platforms.